1. Home

 Warm-Up and Stretch Before Physical Activity

-Seniors should make it a habit to warm up and stretch their feet and calf muscles before engaging in physical activities or exercises.
+Seniors should warm up and stretch their feet and calf muscles before engaging in physical activities or exercises.

 Stretching can improve foot flexibility and prevent overloading the heels during movement.